IntelPython/scikit-learn_bench/sklbench/datasets/README.md

 2. Split data into subsets if requested
 3. Convert to requested form (data type, format, order, etc.)

-There are two level of cache with corresponding directories: `raw cache` for files downloaded from external sources, and just `cache` for files applicable for fast-loading in benchmarks.
+There are two levels of caching with corresponding directories: `raw cache` for files downloaded from external sources, and just `cache` for files applicable for fast-loading in benchmarks.

 Each dataset has few associated files in usual `cache`: data component files (`x`, `y`, `weights`, etc.) and JSON file with dataset properties (number of classes, clusters, default split arguments).
 For example: